-Energy density is the amount of energy that can be stored in a given mass of a substance or system.
-The higher the energy density of a system or material, the greater the amount of energy stored in its mass.
-Energy can be stored in many different types of substances and systems.
+Energy density is the amount of energy that can be stored in a given system, substance, or region of space.
+Energy density can be measured in energy per volume or per mass.
+The higher the energy density of a system or material, the greater the amount of energy it has stored.

 A material can release energy in four types of reactions.
 These reactions are nuclear, chemical, electrochemical and electrical.
 When calculating the amount of energy in a system most often only useful or extractable energy is measured.
 In scientific equations, energy density is often denoted by U.